metis

 supports_thinking is not validated.
 Models that don’t support thinking simply have thinking blocks dropped at adapter serialization time (per §7.3 of the canonical format spec).

-This requires AdapterCapabilities (defined in canonical-message-format.md §7.2) to declare supports_tools, supports_system_prompt, and supports_structured_output.
-The canonical format spec must be updated to add these fields.
-Existing entries that don’t yet declare them default to true for supports_tools and supports_system_prompt (the common case for both Anthropic and OpenAI) and false for supports_structured_output.
+This relies on AdapterCapabilities (defined in canonical-message-format.md §7.2) declaring supports_tools, supports_system_prompt, and supports_structured_output.
+Those fields have shipped on the canonical type.
+Entries that don’t declare them default to true for supports_tools and supports_system_prompt (the common case for both Anthropic and OpenAI) and false for supports_structured_output.
+The engine’s _validate() (routing/engine.py) reads them via ModelRegistry.capabilities_for().

 4.5 Availability state machine